sergey-scat/unicaps/README.md

 from unicaps import CaptchaSolver, CaptchaSolvingService

 # init captcha solver
-solver = CaptchaSolver(CaptchaSolvingService.ANTI_CAPTCHA, "PLACE YOUR API KEY HERE")
+with CaptchaSolver(CaptchaSolvingService.ANTI_CAPTCHA, "<PLACE YOUR API KEY HERE>") as solver:
-# get status of the service (True - everything is Okay, False - the service is down)
+    # get status of the service (True - everything is Okay, False - probably the service is down)
     status = solver.get_status()
 ```
 </details>